 According to Olivier (and he is right), “No need to panic.
 Your data should be fine.
 While you’ve upgraded the Postgres library, your existing databases have not been removed.
 They simply need to be upgraded to run with the new library.”

 mv /usr/local/var/postgres/ /usr/local/var/postgres.10.4.backup/

-That way, when I executed the PostgreSQL database upgrade, version 11.1 could move into
+That way, when I executed the PostgreSQL database upgrade, version 11.1

 /usr/local/var/postgres/ with no conflicts.